ferrocene/ferrocene/ferrocene/tools/sbom-gen/README.md

 - npm
 - yarn (`npm install --global yarn`)

+  Switch to the new yarn version by running `yarn set version stable`.
   Then run `yarn install --immutable` to get the packages, but without changing the lockfile.

   **Note:** This may fail if installation would require the lockfile to change, which should only be the case if new packages were added.
 In this case, run the command without `--immutable` since changes are correctly expected.